composablehorizons/compose-icons/icons-heroicons-micro-cmp/README.md

-# Heroicons micro icons for Compose Multiplatform
+# Heroicons Micro icons for Compose Multiplatform

-A Compose Multiplatform icon library with all available Heroicons micro icons.
+A Compose Multiplatform icon library with all available Heroicons Micro icons.

 ## Installation